isaac-anon/isaaq-anon/README.md

 **Step 1: Download the weights resulting from pre-training on RACE, OpenBookQA, ARC, VQA and AI2D.**

-Download the next files with pretrained weights from the datasets (RACE, OpenBookQA, ARC, VQA, AI2D) and the rest of materials:
+Download the next files with the pretrained weights from the datasets (RACE, OpenBookQA, ARC, VQA, AI2D) and the rest of materials:

 [jsons.zip](https://drive.google.com/file/d/11QE4nwU3pVB_0Q5E45P-3wuuhcG1g3yH/view?usp=sharing)